notahat/machinist/README.markdown

 Once that's defined, you can construct a comment from this blueprint with:

     Comment.make

+Machinist calls `create!` on your ActiveRecord model to create the comment, so it will throw an exception if the blueprint doesn't pass your validations.
+It also calls `reload` after the `create!`.

 You can override values defined in the blueprint by passing parameters to make: